Joymanyasi/research-notes/README.md

 ## How to Engage

 This is an open notebook, not a publication.
 If you're working on similar questions or think I'm missing something open an issue or reach out.
 I'm particularly interested in:

 - Case studies of AI deployment in African oncology settings
-- Examples of community-accountable data governance
+- Examples of community accountable data governance
 - Critical perspectives on AI fairness metrics

 ## Citation

 If you reference this work:

 Kabaka, J. M. (2025). *Research Notes: Algorithmic Inequity and Health Disparities*.
 Sequence Africa.
-Available at: [github.com/username/research-notes]
+Available at: github.com/joymanyasi/research-notes

 ## License

 [CC-BY 4.0](LICENSE) — Share and adapt with attribution.